srandall02/Hirschsprung-Disease-Research/README.md

 # Hirschsprung-Disease-Research
-Stored R code for HD regulatory gene analysis project (2025) This is a way to keep records of files, graphs, and R code used for Rady Children's Health Hirschsprung Disease Research
+Stored files for HD regulatory gene analysis project (2025) This is a way to keep records of files, graphs, and R code used for Rady Children's Health Hirschsprung Disease Research